Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/022/Chapter022-revision1.md

 "The storm's worse than usual," Nerida said, her voice carrying undertones that resonated with tidal rhythms.
 "The sea feels... angry.
 Disturbed.
 Like something fundamental has been broken and the water can't find its proper courses."

-Lin felt a chill of recognition.
 "The layline disruptions are affecting oceanic magic too?"
+Lin asked, feeling a chill of recognition.

 "Everything's affected," Nerida replied grimly.
 "Traditional protections that worked for my grandmother's generation are failing.
 Sea-songs that once calmed storms now seem to agitate them.
 Navigation magic that helped sailors find safe passage for centuries is becoming unreliable."